Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Conclusion

 \section{Conclusion}

 This paper proposed a BD-RIS-assisted secure ISAC scheme aiming at maximizing the sensing performance in the presence of a minimal secrecy requirement.
 In particular, an optimization problem was formulated, having as an objective function a weighted sum of the sensing reflected powers by the various sensed targets, while constraints on the minimal SC level, the maximal BS transmit power, and the BD-RIS unitarity property are considered.
 An AO-based framework was proposed for iteratively optimizing the network's BD-RIS scattering matrix, transmit beamforming matrices, and the AN covariance matrix.
-Precisely, an RCG-based approach was adopted for retrieving a suboptimal BD-RIS scattering matrix based on the constructed Lagrangian, while an optimal transmit beamforming and AN covariance matrices were obtained by virtue of an SDR.
-The obtained results highlighted the notable sensing gain offered by the BD-RIS compared with its D-RIS counterpart, whereby a beampattern gain of at least $3$-dB is observed with $M=64$ REs.
-Also, it was shown that the use of a BD-RIS can ensure an increase in the system's secrecy without degrading the sensing reflected power, unlike a conventional D-RIS.
+Precisely, an RCG-based approach was adopted for retrieving a suboptimal BD-RIS scattering matrix based on the constructed AL, while an optimal transmit beamforming and AN covariance matrices were obtained by virtue of an SDR.
+The obtained results highlighted the notable sensing gain offered by the BD-RIS compared with its D-RIS counterpart, whereby a beampattern gain of at least $7$-dB is observed with $ M=64$ REs.
+Also, it was shown that the use of BD-RIS can ensure increased system secrecy without a significant sensing performance degradation, unlike conventional D-RIS.